jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 tracks to start, takes 2 hours to copy.
 HDDs are _slow_.
 Afterward I have to manually update my database from Rockbox, which takes _hours_.
 I fall asleep as it runs.
 I can hear the physical spinning platters.
 It's a very strange experience having a device with a real life magnetic disc hard drive again.
-The future is strange in the UX of the iPod and its software feels modern enough but small aspects like an HDD feel anachronistic.
+The future we occupy today is strange in the UX of the iPod and its software feels modern enough but small aspects like an HDD feel anachronistic.